2023-environmental-bioinformatics/Lab-Differential_Expression/README.md

 ## Differential Expression

-Nearly all gene expression analysis programs work in R, a higher-level coding language that is particularly good for statistics, data management, and plotting.
-Much like python, a lot of the good stuff in R is done through "add-on" modules for more specialized tasks.
-In R, these are called packages.
+Nearly all gene expression analysis programs work in R. Much like python, a lot of the good stuff in R is done through "add-on" modules (packages) for more specialized tasks.

 *BONUS R factoid for baseball lovers: you can install the entire Sean Lahman Baseball Database in R if you want to try your hand at sabermetrics.
 The package is called `Lahman`, and it contains statistics from 1871-present.*

-While jupyter can work well for running R, lots of folks prefer to run R locally (not on the HPC) because it can be irritating to install R packages in conda.
-If you prefer this approach, install `R` on your local computer.
-For a third alternative, RStudio is a very popular interface for R that provides a nice visual interface.
-(RStudio can only be run on your local computer and is not compatible with the HPC.)
+Many folks prefer to run R locally (not on the HPC) because it can be finicky to install R packages and deal with images on the HPC.
+If you want a fuller-featured interface, you can use R on the HPC via Jupyter (should be possible with this class environment), or even RStudio with some legwork.
+Arianna provides some guidance for setting up RStudio on the HPC [here](https://alexanderlabwhoi.github.io/post/2021-03-17-xquartz/).
+For simplicity, today we're just going to work directly in R on Poseidon.

 Once packages are installed, you need to load them in your environment (or script) in order to use them.
 R packages are loaded with this syntax: `library(PACKAGE_NAME)`.
 Like so many things in UNIX, package names are case-sensitive.
 Now, load the DESeq2 library that you previously installed: